Complete Guide: Installing Manjaro with Secure Boot Enabled

 umount -f /dev/sdy

-Wipe the device (double check device path) using a random pattern.
+Wipe the device (double-check the device path) using a random pattern.

 dd if=/dev/urandom of=/dev/sdy bs=4M status=progress